muon-spectroscopy-computational-project/muspinsim/docs/docs/theory_2.md

 e^{-\frac{i}{\hbar}Ht} = \lim_{k\rightarrow\infty}{\left[\prod_{i}^{N}e^{-\frac{i}{k\hbar}H_it}\right]^k}
 $$

 This allows us to compute the evolution operator while avoiding the diagonalisation of the Hamiltonian.
 In reality this formula is a simplification as each $H_i$ acts in a smaller subspace of dimension determined by the spins involved in the interaction it describes.
-As a result, in computing this product in terms of matrices, we must also use the kronecker product with identity matrices that match the other particles in the system not involved in the interaction.
+As a result, in computing this product in terms of matrices, we must also use the kronecker product with identity matrices that match the dimensions of the other particles in the system not involved in the interaction.
 We also use swap gates to ensure the order of these kronecker products is preserved.

 For example for a system of a muon and two electrons (labelled 1, 2 and 3 respectively) with a single dipolar interaction defined between the muon and second electron we compute